nitayneeman/react-components-styleguide/README.md

 #### Accessability

 - Text Field must have label associated with the input using a `for` attribute.
-- In case of error validation, `aria-describedby` should be associated with the error message element.
+- In case of error validation, `aria-describedby` should be associated with the error message element and `aria-invalid` should be attached to the input element.

 #### Extensions